adduc/exercises/browser-extension-hello-world/README.md

-# Browser Extension: Example.com Background Changer
+# Browser Extension: Hello World

 ## Description

-This is a simple browser extension that changes the background color of example.com pages.
+This is a simple browser extension that displays "Hello World" on example.com pages.

 ## Installation